 The Midhurst WW2 Memoirs Project

-This long term, project is documenting the life and times during WW2 of the Midhurst Rural District of West Sussex.
+This long term project was documenting the life and times during WW2 of the Midhurst Rural District of West Sussex.
 Its story line comes from the memories of a young evacuee there from London.
 His own story line is used as the thread for the many remarkable and unexpected, back stories of the times.

 WW2 was the most traumatic period for the Midhurst District.
 Change was major as the impact of the war took hold locally.
-The aim of the project is to leave a consolidated record of that period.
-To do that it was first necessary to pull together the knowledge that is available: the prior 2000 year old history of the rural Midhurst District.
-That foundation is needed to appreciate its place in things.
+The aim of the project was to leave a consolidated record of that period.
+To do that it was first necessary to pull together the knowledge that is already available for the prior 2000 year old history of the rural Midhurst District.
+That foundation was needed to appreciate its place in things.
 One evacuee’s story is just one face of the story.
 It is used as the story-line on which the much larger back-story is threaded as the war progressed.

 A collection of some 200 printed books and leaflets has been assembled as the project’s hard copy research base.
 These all have relevance to Midhurst events and objects.
 Dating back decades, and only being in print, they are unlikely to ever be converted into digital files.
 The intention, when the project ends, is to gift these to the Midhurst Town as a local reference resource for use by future generations.

 Lists of figures and an index, are included for each volume.
-The Book 4 will contain a full index to all books.
 The e-book versions can be searched to find topics but they do not copy out.

 The No1 Balloon Centre book details are covered in its own page here,